particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 ### Moving a product vs. moving devices

-Whenever possible you should move entire product(s) into your organization on the basic plan.
+Whenever possible you should move entire product(s) into your organization on the basic/plus plan.
 This is generally painless and has no interruption in service.

 Moving individual devices from one product to another can present certain issues that can be disruptive: